Local connectedness of boundaries for relatively hyperbolic groups: Cut points and local connectedness

 This section contains the proof of the main theorem using the ingredients established above.
 Broadly speaking, we follow a strategy analogous to that of Swarup and Bowditch \cite{Swarup96,Bowditch99_Boundaries,Bowditch99_Connectedness,Bowditch01_Peripheral}.
 Various components of Swarup and Bowditch's proofs require significant extension to apply in the general relatively hyperbolic setting.
 In this section, we prove Proposition~\ref{prop:Accessibility}, a key accessibility result for splittings over two-ended groups.
 Many other such extensions are established in the sections above.
 Once we have these extensions in place, the local connectedness proof follows the overall plan of the original proofs due to Swarup and Bowditch.

 If $(\Gamma,\P)$ is relatively hyperbolic, let $\mathbb{L}$ be the family of all loxodromic subgroups, \emph{i.e.}, subgroups that are virtually infinite cyclic and not parabolic.

-\begin{proposition} Let $(\Gamma,\P)$ be relatively hyperbolic. \begin{enumerate} \item Given any $(\mathbb{L},\P)$--tree, each vertex stabilizer $\Gamma_v$ is hyperbolic relative to $\P_{|\Gamma_v}$ and is also hyperbolic relative to $\Q_v = \Inc_v \cup \P_{|\Gamma_v}$, as defined in Proposition~\ref{prop: RelQCVertex}. \item Suppose $\Gamma$ does not split over finite or parabolic subgroups relative to $\P$.
-Then there exists an $(\mathbb{L},\P)$--tree $T_\ell$ with the property that each vertex stabilizer $\Gamma_v$ is finitely generated and does not split over loxodromic subgroups relative to $\Q_v$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $(\Gamma,\P)$ be relatively hyperbolic such that $\Gamma$ is one ended relative to $\P$. \begin{enumerate} \item Let $T$ be the tree of cylinders associated to any $(\mathbb{L},\P)$--tree.
+Then each vertex stabilizer $\Gamma_v$ is hyperbolic relative to $\Q_v = \Inc_v \cup \P_{|\Gamma_v}$, as defined in Proposition~\ref{prop:RelQCVertex}. \item Suppose $\Gamma$ does not split over parabolic subgroups relative to $\P$.
+Then there exists an $(\mathbb{L},\P)$--tree $T_\ell$ that is equal to its tree of cylinders, such that each vertex stabilizer $\Gamma_v$ is finitely generated and does not split over loxodromic subgroups relative to $\Q_v$. \end{enumerate} \end{proposition}

-\begin{proof} As in the proof of Proposition~\ref{prop: RelQCVertex}, the vertex stabilizers of an $(\mathbb{L},\P)$--tree are relatively quasiconvex, since all edge stabilizers are relatively quasiconvex \cite{BigdelyWise13}.
-It follows that each $\Gamma_v$ is relatively hyperbolic with respect to $\P_{|\Gamma_v}$.
-Since the subgroups in the family $\Inc_v$ are maximal loxodromic in $(\Gamma_v,\P_{|\Gamma_v})$, a theorem of Osin \cite{Osin06_Elementary} implies that $\Gamma_v$ is also hyperbolic relative to $\Q_v = \Inc_v \cup \P_{|\Gamma_v}$.